-In any event, tariff provisions are necessary to allow for the continued deliver of these facilities without triggering or requiring time consuming tariff processes not logically associated with generation already incorporated into the transmission grid.
+In any event, steps are immediately necessary to allow for the continued deliver of these facilities without triggering or requiring time consuming tariff processes not logically associated with generation already incorporated into the transmission grid.
 The simple change of contractual or regulatory status alone, absent any increase in generation capacity from that facility, should not necessitate a new round of interconnection impact analysis, new interconnection study fees or imposition of facility upgrades.
 It should not require a loss of access to the grid or the relocation of the project to the back of some “interconnection queue.”
 To this end, the Commission should require such provisions in all interconnection processes throughout the West, and specifically require and direct the CAISO and the Transmission Owners to include such provisions in their tariffs that will provide for seamless transition in interconnection arrangements.

-Incorporation of Existing Backup Capacity into Wholesale Markets
+Immediately Create A Mechanism That Permits QFs to Seamlessly Changes Scheduling Coordinators After Suspending or Terminating The Contract.